filefoxper/airma/packages/@airma/react-state/README.md

 # @airma/react-state

-`@airma/react-state` is a simple reducer tool, you can use it to replace `useReducer`, if you want more functions like state synchronization and asynchronous request manage, you can try [use-agent-reducer](https://www.npmjs.com/package/use-agent-reducer).
+`@airma/react-state` is a simple state management tool for react app with typescript ( javascript ), you can use it to replace `useReducer`.

 `@airma/react-state` works like that: